How This Woman Lost 77 Pounds* Without Giving Up Her Daily Glass Of Wine

 Measuring my way to success

 After that, I started to weigh and measure my food and used the WW app to track everything I ate.
-It led to a big wake up call: While I’d been making healthy choices, I’d been consuming portions that racked up major SmartPoints.
+It led to a big wake up call: While I’d been making healthy choices, I’d been consuming portions that would have put me over my PersonalPoints Budget.
 For instance, my husband and I would make a pound of salmon and a pot of rice for dinner, but then we’d each eat half a pound of fish and big heaps of rice rather than a one-cup serving.
 Once I started focusing on the volume of my food intake, I realized that more reasonable portions could be plenty satisfying.
 Finally, I felt in control and started seeing results.

 What Susan ate then vs. now